remifan/gdbp_study/_sources/overview.md

 ## Datasets
 The data access is part of the source codes, users don't have to download the dataset seperately.

-Efficient data access is the key of this whole presentation, please refer to the [dataset repo](https://github.com/remifan/LabPtPTm2) for more information and instructions.
+We have made efficient data APIs, please refer to the [dataset repo](https://github.com/remifan/LabPtPTm2) for more information and instructions.

 ## Figures